 mRNA vaccines are NEW but the research behind them is not.
 Researchers have been studying them for decades and early stage clinical trials have been carried out in the past.
 You can read more about that here.
 The vaccine contains messenger RNA (mRNA) that is encapsulated by a lipid nanoparticle for delivery into host cells.
 The vaccine utilizes the body’s own cells to create the coronavirus spike protein which then stimulates your immune system to create antibodies against COVID-19.
 It is important to note that mRNA vaccines are NOT live virus vaccines.
 These mRNA vaccines will NOT alter your DNA (Advances in mRNA Vaccines & Developing mRNA-vaccine technologies).

-“ACOG recommends that COVID-19 vaccines should not be withheld from pregnant individuals who meet criteria for vaccination based on ACIP-recommended priority groups.
-While safety data on the use of COVID-19 vaccines in pregnancy are not currently available, there are also no data to indicate that the vaccines should be contraindicated, and no safety signals were generated from DART studies for the Pfizer-BioNtech and Moderna COVID-19 vaccines. “
+“ACOG recommends that COVID-19 vaccines should not be withheld from pregnant individuals.
+While safety data on the use of COVID-19 vaccines in pregnancy are limited, there are also no data to indicate that the vaccines should be contraindicated, and no safety signals were generated from DART studies for the Pfizer-BioNtech, Moderna, and Janssen COVID-19 vaccines. “

-“ACOG recommends COVID-19 vaccines be offered to lactating individuals similar to non-lactating individuals when they meet criteria for receipt of the vaccine based on prioritization groups outlined by the ACIP.
-While lactating individuals were not included in most clinical trials, COVID-19 vaccines should not be withheld from lactating individuals who otherwise meet criteria for vaccination. “
+“ACOG recommends COVID-19 vaccines be offered to lactating individuals.
+While lactating individuals were not included in most clinical trials, COVID-19 vaccines should not be withheld from lactating individuals who otherwise meet criteria for vaccination.
+Theoretical concerns regarding the safety of vaccinating lactating individuals do not outweigh the potential benefits of receiving the vaccine.
+There is no need to avoid initiation or discontinue breastfeeding in patients who receive a COVID-19 vaccine (ABM 2020).”

 In a nutshell, making an informed decision based off a risk vs. benefit conversation with your provider is recommended.